squinkylabs/Demo/docs/vco3.md

 ## SIMD Instructions

-Earlier we mentioned that the Fundamental VCO-1 uses the SIMD instructions to be much more efficient when the polyphony is 4 or more voices.
+Earlier we mentioned that the Fundamental VCO-1 uses the SIMD instructions to be much more efficient when polyphony is used.
 Luckily since we already borrowed our complex minBlep code from Fundamental, we can easy "vectorize" it.

 First, a little bit about this technology.

 SIMD is an acronym for Single Instruction Multiple Data.
-I means that in a single Intel instruction you can, for example, multiply four numbers by four other numbers.
-In the time that you could only process one instruction with the normal instructions.
+I means that in a single Intel instruction you can, for example, multiply four numbers by four other numbers in the time that you could only process one instruction with the normal instruction set.
 This is also called "vector processing", as the CPU registers are now holding vectors rather than scalars.

 Intel has been introducing more and more of these extensions year by year.
 Some of the major milestones were the original MMX, which could only handle vectors of integers (and hence not too useful for audio).
 SSE is the version where floating point numbers could be processed.
 AVX increased the vector size from 4 to 8 etc...